 The IRB Process and IRB Approval For Your Human Subjects Research

 In general, yes!
-Your project requires IRB if it involves research with humans!
+Your project requires IRB if it involves research with human subjects.

 - Research is defined as a systematic investigation designed to produce or contribute to generalizable knowledge.
 This includes research development, testing, evaluation, AND pilot studies.

 - This means that your QI project is research if: you intend it be generalizable beyond just improving quality at a particular site or for a particular program.
 This applies to and implies that you may intend to present it somewhere where others could learn from it and potentially replicate and/or implement it themselves.